Topics in the Article:

 3. Acidity strains the blood-cleansing functions of the kidneys resulting in greater buildup of toxins, a weakening of the kidneys from the strain, and lowered bladder control (frequent urination)

-The most effective alkalizing influence I have ever come across is not baking soda, but seaweeds and mineral-dense ocean or land plants.
+The most effective alkalizing influence I have ever come across is not baking soda (which actually disrupts normal stomach digestive processes that require acidity to be effective), but seaweeds and mineral-dense ocean or land plants.
 I call these “real food” in contrast to the traditional bulky foods we are known to eat whose nutrient profiles have been seriously diminished over the decades due to today's commercial (and even organic) growing practices.
 More on this later in the article.

-Keeping the body in a slightly alkaline (~7.4pH) state is a significant key toward reducing the need to get up in the night and in obtaining a quality deep sleep.
+Keeping the body in a slightly alkaline (~7.4 pH) state is a significant key toward reducing the need to get up in the night and in obtaining a quality deep sleep.
+Yet even with a proper pH, the general strength of the kidneys (and the energetic properties behind them) following years of life stress play a significant role in sleep patterns.

 There are certain herbs which support kidney strength most effectively.
 Their action is one which builds the kidney jing essence (a subtle energy more foundational than the chi) that is stored by the body in the kidneys.

-1. Concentrated sweeteners (taxes the hormonal system, acidifies the body, and is probably the most common contributor to insomnia)
+1. Concentrated sweeteners tax the hormonal system, acidify the body, and are probably the second (the first being caffeine) most common contributors to insomnia.

 Tannins in the black & green teas, while beneficial for reducing pathogens in the short term, with long term use, can destroy friendly bacteria in the stomach and intestines.

-7. Colas, including the "natural" ones (due to their sugar content, dehydrating effects and acidifying effects)
+7. Colas, including the "natural" ones, due to their high sugar content, dehydrating effects, and acidifying effects overwork the kidneys.

-Once your kidneys & adrenals have strengthened sufficiently, your electrolytes have been restored to balance, and your body is fully hydrated, you will be able to consume a full quart of mineral-rich water before bed and not have to get up even once in the middle of the night!
+Once your kidneys & adrenals have strengthened sufficiently, your electrolytes and pH have been restored to balance, diuretic beverages are minimized, and your body is fully hydrated, you will also be able to consume a full quart of mineral-rich water before bed and not have to get up even once in the middle of the night!

 The spleen influences or controls numerous functions for the body, among which are several that indirectly influence the quality of our sleep.
 Here is a short list:

-1. Assists in the digestion of mucus-forming foods, thereby reducing swollen or drippy sinuses and lung congestion, indirectly improving oxygen exchange and nighttime breathing.
-Coughing, hacking and congested sinuses in the mornings are also signs of digestive weaknesses caused by a dysfunctional spleen.
+1. Assists in the digestion of mucus-forming foods, thereby reducing swollen or drippy sinuses and lung congestion, thereby improving oxygen exchange and nighttime breathing.
+Coughing, hacking, and congested sinuses in the mornings are signs of digestive weaknesses caused by a dysfunctional spleen.

 5. Improves the assimilation of all types of nutrients throughout the body, especially fat-soluble vitamins like A, D, E, & K.

-6. A working spleen counters melancholy, loss of ambition and low energy by improving a person's drive, fortitude, groundedness, mental focus and physical stamina.
+6. A working spleen counters anxiety, melancholy, loss of ambition, and low energy by improving a person's drive, fortitude, groundedness, mental focus, and physical stamina.

-Given the importance of spleen’s contribution to physical health and sleep quality, it will be helpful to understand the three primary factors that cause spleen weakness:
+Given the importance of the spleen’s contribution to physical health and sleep quality, it will be helpful to understand the three primary factors that cause spleen dysfunction:

-1. Concentrated sweeteners including fruit juices and “natural” sweeteners (licorice root powder, green stevia leaf powder & yacon root powder are not concentrated).
-Raw honey is high enough in the sugars to act like a concentrate and must be taken away from oils and fats, and only in moderation.
+1. Concentrated sweeteners including fruit juices and “natural” granulated or liquid sweeteners.
+Licorice root powder, green stevia leaf powder, and yacon root powder are not concentrated, therefore are safe in moderation.
+Raw honey is high enough in the sugars to act like a concentrate and must be taken away from oils and fats, and only used in moderation.

-3. Alcohol including the sugar/honey-based fermented beverages – kombucha, honey mead & jun
+3. Alcohol including the sugar/honey-based fermented beverages – kombucha, honey mead, and jun (which contain all three of these compromising factors).
+The simple solution for alcoholism is to rebuild the spleen.

 Here are a few insights in each of these three categories that influence spleen function: